Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Introduction

-In this paper, we present \approach (Financial Information Type Identification), an AI-based method for tracing financial content requirements.
-The basic idea of \approach is to learn the characteristics of sentences related to an information type combining both IR and ML techniques from a small set of labeled documents.
+In this paper, we present \approach (Financial Information Type Identification), an approach to trace financial content requirements with multi-granularity text analysis.
+Its basic idea is to learn the characteristics of sentences related to an information type combining both IR and ML techniques from a small set of labeled documents.
 Given a new financial document, \approach selects sentences for an information type based on the analysis results of IR and ML models.
 Specifically, \approach first preprocesses financial documents with typical natural language processing (NLP) techniques.
 To conduct efficient analysis on thousands of sentences in a new financial document, a set of candidate sentences is retrieved by comparing the similarity between the related sentences in the labeled documents and every sentence in the new document.
 For the candidate sentences, \approach conducts a fine-grained analysis with IR and ML techniques.
-Since the meaning of a sentence could drastically change when only a specific word or the context is different, \approach uses an IR-based analysis to compare the words, sentences, and contexts between candidate sentences and the sentences related to an information type in the labeled documents.
-In addition, we also mine and learn a set of features relevant to an information type with an ML-based statistical model.
-According to the IR- and ML-based analysis, \approach ranks each new sentence.
+To capture the meaning of different sentences \approach uses similarity-based analysis with IR techniques to compare the words, sentences, and contexts between candidate sentences and the sentences related to an information type in the labeled documents.
+In addition, we also mine and learn a set of features relevant to an information type with feature-based analysis and train ML-based statistical models.
+According to the similarity- and feature-based analysis, \approach ranks each new sentence.
 At last, \approach uses a heuristic-based selector to select the final sentences.
 We built a list of domain-specific phrases that are commonly used to explain an information type (e.g., financial jargon), as well as some excluded synonyms which are seldom used to express that information type according to domain experts' suggestions and the labeled documents.
 By considering both sentence ranking and phrase lists, \approach identifies sentences for an information type from the candidate sentences.